 2. Use Tools to Make Your Life Easier

-Think of your rewards points like your net worth.
+Think of your airline miles and travel rewards like your net worth.
 They are true assets that have a redeemable cash value.
-With travel, these rewards points are worth more than cash.
+With travel, these reward points are worth more than cash.
 That’s why we do it.

 - Award Hacker